-We rely on manufacturers in foreign countries for merchandise and a significant amount of our domestically-purchased merchandise is manufactured abroad.
+We rely on manufacturers in foreign countries for merchandise and a significant amount of our domesticallypurchased merchandise is manufactured abroad.
 Our business may be materially adversely affected by risks associated with international trade.

 We purchase merchandise directly from suppliers outside of the United States.
-In fiscal year 2015, substantially all of our private label inventory purchases were direct imports.
-Our direct imports represented approximately 18% at cost of our total merchandise purchases in fiscal year 2015.
+In fiscal year 2016, substantially all of our private label inventory purchases were direct imports.
+Our direct imports represented approximately 16% at cost of our total merchandise purchases in fiscal year 2016.
 Additionally, a significant amount of our domestically-purchased merchandise is manufactured abroad.
 Our ability to identify qualified suppliers and to access products in a timely and efficient manner is a significant challenge, especially with respect to goods sourced outside of North America.
-Global sourcing and foreign trade involve numerous factors and uncertainties beyond our control including increased shipping costs, increased import duties, more restrictive quotas, loss of most favored nation trading status, currency, work stoppages, transportation delays, port of entry issues, economic uncertainties such as inflation, foreign government regulations, political unrest, natural disasters, war, terrorism, trade restrictions, political instability, the financial stability of vendors, merchandise quality issues, and tariffs.
+Global sourcing and foreign trade involve numerous factors and uncertainties beyond our control, including possible changes to U.S. trade policy, increased shipping costs, increased import duties, more restrictive quotas, loss of most favored nation trading status, currency, work stoppages, transportation delays, port of entry issues, economic uncertainties such as inflation, foreign government regulations, political unrest, natural disasters, war, terrorism, trade restrictions, political instability, the financial stability of vendors, merchandise quality issues, and tariffs.
 Moreover, negative press or reports about internationally manufactured products may sway public opinion, and thus customer confidence, away from the products sold in our stores.
 These and other issues affecting our international vendors could have a material adverse effect on our business, financial condition and results of operations.